 A closure cost estimate for Dolores was prepared according to State of Nevada approved SRCE methodology in 2012 and will be updated every year.
 We have estimated the present value of reclamation costs for the Dolores property at December 31, 2012 to be approximately $5.2 million.

-A safety audit was conducted at Dolores in 2012, and during the year, personnel employed at Dolores attended approximately 11,700 hours of safety related training.
-The mine operated with two LTIs in 2012.
+A safety audit was conducted at Dolores in 2012.
+During the year 2013, personnel employed at Dolores attended approximately 57,600 hours of safety related training.

 1. Net of by-product credits.
-For purposes of estimating 2012′s cash costs, the Company assumed the following price levels for its by-product production: Au $1,600/oz.
+For purposes of calculating 2013′s cash costs, the Company used the following price levels for its by-product production: Au $1,200/oz.